Before the inferno I had a light heart

 The story behind the story

 Some viewers found the scene redundant, Byrne's performance stilted.
-But this is Byrne's natural style.
+But this is Byrne's natural style, which he has identified as undiagnosed autism.
 And those who saw Byrne's full version of the song in the Cannes version were angry that others only got one-minute from a major performance.
 It's available on YouTube.

 In fact there's a lot more to learn about the pop star's failure, and the film shows us this is not the whole story.
 There's a reason why he was unable to move on from his aporia.